-Going by the survey I just sent out to you guys, some of you are getting exciting interviews with design companies.
+Some of you following the Design Sketchbook blog are getting exciting design job interviews in great companies!
 I wish you all the best of luck!

 1. What is a portfolio?